OpenBioMaps/documentation/official_docs/en/docker.md

 There is an other way through portainer for advenced admins :D The portainer is a web based Docker maintainance application.
-See this type of installation step here.
+See this type of installation step :doc:`portainer obm install <../portainer_obm>`..

 Prepare/Install Docker & Compose